nttgin/BGPalerter/docs/configuration.md

 > Example:
-> The prefixes list of BGPalerter has an entry such as:
+> The prefixes list of BGPalerter has an options.monitorASns list declared, such as:
 > ```yaml
 > 50.82.0.0/20:
 >    asn: 58302